 and includes stock licks but does not include basic feed only;

+“MRL Standard” means the “Maximum Residue Limit Standard”, listing maximum residue limits set by the Australian Pesticides and Veterinary Medicines Authority (APVMA) as published in the Agricultural and Veterinary Chemical Gazette of the Commonwealth, together with any amendments, as at February 2006;

 “processed food” means a basic feed which has been changed in form by chemical, physical, or mechanical treatment and includes by-products.

 (2) In these regulations a reference to agricultural produce by a group name specified in Column 1 of Schedule 1 is a reference to the agricultural produce specified opposite that group name in Column 2 of that Schedule.

 [Regulation 2AA inserted in Gazette 22 May 1987 p.
 2202; amended in Gazette 11 Jun 1996 p.
-2431-2.]
+2431-2; 11 Aug 2006 p.
+2977-8.]

 2A.
 Agricultural chemicals

-The substances set forth in Column 1 of Schedule 2 are agricultural chemicals.
+If a substance is —

+(a) defined as a “metal contaminant” in the Food Standards Code, Standard 1.4.1, clause 2; or

+(b) defined as a “chemical” in the Food Standards Code, Standard 1.4.2, clause 1(6) and listed in bold type in one of the shaded boxed in Schedule 1 of that Standard; or

+(c) listed as a “compound” in the MRL Standard Table 4; or

+(d) listed as in Schedule 3 to these regulations,

+that substance is prescribed to be an “agricultural chemical” for the purposes of the Act.

-[Regulation 2A inserted in Gazette 18 Oct 1985 p.
-4083; amended in Gazette 11 Jun 1996 p.
-2432.]
+[Regulation 2A inserted in Gazette 11 Aug 2006 p.
+2978.]

 3. Maximum residue limits

-(1) Subject to subregulations (2) and (3), the maximum residue limits specified in Column 3 of Schedule 2 are prescribed in respect of the agricultural chemicals specified in Column 1 of that Schedule in relation to the agricultural produce specified in Column 2 of that Schedule.
+(1) Subject to this regulation, the maximum residue limits prescribed for agricultural chemicals in agricultural produce are those set out in —

-(2) Where any agricultural produce consists of or contains one or more of the kinds of agricultural produce referred to in Column 2 of Schedule 2 the maximum residue limit is the proportionate quantities of the respective maximum residue limits of the constituents.
+(a) the Table to clause 2 of the Food Standards Code, Standard 1.4.1; or

+(b) Schedule 1 of the Food Standards Code, Standard 1.4.2; or

+(c) Table 4 to the MRL Standard.

+(2) Where there is no maximum residue limit prescribed for an agricultural chemical in agricultural produce under subregulation (1), the maximum residual limit is zero.

+(3) Where mixed agricultural produce listed in a Schedule or Table referred to in subregulation (1) contains more than one kind of agricultural produce listed under or against an agricultural chemical, then the following formulae are to be used to calculate a maximum residue limit (MRL) for the agricultural chemical in relation to that mixed agricultural produce —

+For a mixture of 2:

+Where —

+MRL C = the MRL that applies to the agricultural chemical in the mixed agricultural produce;

+MRL A = the MRL for the agricultural chemical which applies to agricultural produce A;

+MRL B = the MRL for the agricultural chemical which applies to agricultural produce B;

+Total Weight = the total weight of the mixed agricultural produce;

+Weight A = the total weight of agricultural produce A;

+Weight B = the total weight of agricultural produce B.

+For a mixture of more than 2:

-(3) Where residues of 2 or more of the agricultural chemicals listed in any one group of those specified in Schedule 3 are present in any agricultural produce, the maximum residue limit is unity when determined by calculating the sum of the fractions obtained by dividing the proportion of each agricultural chemical present by the maximum residue limit of that agricultural chemical in that agricultural produce if it alone were present.
+(4) Where residues of 2 or more of the agricultural chemicals listed in any one group of those specified in Schedule 3 are present in any agricultural produce, then when the following formula is applied, the MRL levels are exceeded if the result (Z) is greater than 1.

+Where 2 residues are present:

+Where more than 2 residues are present:

-[Regulation 3 amended in Gazette 11 Jun 1996 p.
-2432.]
+[Regulation 3 inserted in Gazette 11 Aug 2006 p.
+2978-9.]

 4. Method of determination